-The One Day of the Year explores the universal theme of father-son conflict against the background and nostalgic sentimentality of Anzac Day.
+The One Day of the Year explores the universal theme of father-son conflict against a landscape of changing national values.

-Alf is a working-class, Pom-hating veteran of the Second World War for whom Anzac Day is both an excuse for boozy camaraderie and a chance to compensate for the disappointments of civilian life.
-When his son, Hughie, refuses to attend the annual parade and Alf discovers he has written an anti-Anzac feature for his student newspaper with his upper-class girlfriend, Jan, family tensions hit boiling point.
+Alf, a working-class WW2 veteran, clings to the ANZAC Day tradition as an almost sacred rite of mates and booze - and an escape from the disappointments of civilian life and the persistent pain of wartime memories.
+When his son, Hughie, refuses to attend the annual parade and later reveals that he has helped produce an anti-Anzac feature for his student newspaper with his upper-class girlfriend, Jan, family tensions erupt.

-First staged in 1960, Alan Seymour’s landmark play questioned the existence of an Australian class system and challenged us to re-examine a national identity welded to our military history, even in defeat.
-To this day, the play retains a resonance through our awareness of the post-conflict ripples that impact individuals, families and society.
+First staged in 1960, Alan Seymour’s landmark play questioned the existence of an Australian class system and challenged us to re-examine a national identity welded, even in defeat, to our military history.
+To this day, the play still resonates through our awareness of the post-war ripples that continue to impact individuals, families and society.